Bharat9848/notes/aiAgents.md

    "Prompts (6): LangChain provides tools for defining prompt templates" "Chain: A composite arrangement guiding LangChain's processing workflow, customized for specific use cases and based on a sequence of the described components.
 Agent: This component manages a dynamic workflow, extending a sequential chain."
+  - `ChatMessageHistory`: saves only the question using `add_user_message(str)` method and llm response as `add_ai_message(str)`
  ## LangGraph
+  - It is stateful, persistent agentic workflow with state saved in graph based execution.
+  - Node represents a individual task of the process like calling an API etc. Node are represented with explicit node name which is bound to a python function name through graph API.
+  - Edge defines the path between the tasks.
+Simple edge are defined through graph API with first node name as source and second node name as destination.
+Conditional edges are defined through a python function which returns the alternate node name based on some condition.
+  - State is information that moves between the nodes.
+It is strongly typed using `TypedDict` from `typing` module
+  - branching edges makes llm take decision dynamically based on the previous state.
+  - cyclical workflows makes refinement of work possible.

  ## LangSmith
+  - Tracing feature: Hub provides the templates prompt for most usecases
+  - Evaluation:
+    - relevance
+    - correctness
+    - sensitivity
+  - Also provides dataset from various sources for continous and regression testing
+  -
+---
+## AutoGPT
+  - emphasizes fully autonomous, goal-driven agents with minimal supervision, but can face challenges with task consistency.
+---
+## LlamaIndex
+  -  stands out in knowledge retrieval, though its scope is narrower than broader agent frameworks.
+## Microsoft Autogen
+  - supports highly customizable multi-agent conversations, but comes with a steeper learning curve.
+## n8n
+  - provides a visual interface and extensive integrations, making it accessible to non-developers, though advanced reasoning may require additional components.

+## Microsoft Semantic Kernel
+ - prioritizes memory and planning and integrates well with Azure services.

+## CrewAI
+  - enables collaborative, multi-agent systems for specialized teams, but is a newer tool with a smaller community.
+---
+---
+## Usecases

+ - Text summarization:
+   1. Summarize list of documents
+     1. **Map reduce**: Send each document for summarize in parallel and then send list of summaries to llm in a template to generate one final summary.
+It is good for large volume of data???.
+Any of the document is very large enough to get fit into context window.
+     2. **Refine**: Or alternatively Start with single doc summary send raw doc and existent summary to llm to generate summary iteratively.
+It is good to capture the essence of given ideas.
+   2. summarize a very big document.
+     1. break the document into chunks
+     2. summarize each chunk with using refine strategy.

 ---
 ## Rough
   - LLM with stale knowledge